Ambassador Club Profiles

 After leaving the Truth newspaper in Elkhart, Steve was formerly associated with RVBusiness and Woodall’s Campground Management magazine.
 He now is a freelance writer creating weekly blogs for numerous campgrounds across the country, an article contributor to RV PRO publication in Denver, and occasionally writes for the Elkhart Chamber of Commerce, among others.

 Steve and Tracy, his wife, owned and operated a Bed & Breakfast in their home in nearby Union, Mich.
 Initially RVing in an old Class C motor home, they later sold both and purchased a Roadtrek camper van in 2003.

-They travel with 2 dogs and 2 cats, traditionally limit their trips to spring and fall – when weather is optimal for their pets.
+They travel with their dog and 2 cats, traditionally limit their trips to spring and fall – when weather is optimal for their pets.
 Logging more than 30,000 miles, their trips have included the Southeast, Midwest Great Lakes, Canada’s Maritime provinces, a 6,000-mile roundtrip to Seattle, the Gulf Coast and areas within the Northeast.

 Surprisingly, they seldom spend more than one night at the same campsite!
 “We’ve camped at more than 100 campgrounds in 35 states and five Canadian provinces.
 Branson, MO is about the only destination where we’ve gone more than once”, Steve says.

-They are active members of the Winding Waters Brethren Church in Elkhart and supporters of Focus on the Family, the Family Research Council and the Campaign for Working Families.
+They attend 3 Cross Ministries, a non-denominational church in Elkhart, supporters of Focus on the Family, the Family Research Council as well as the Campaign for Working Families.